 Description

-, or if itโs an object (including arrays)
+isEmpty returns true if the provided value is null or undefined, or if itโs an object (including arrays)

 with zero own enumerable keys.
-Otherwise, it returns false
+Otherwise, it returns false.

 Code Byte